numfocus/gsoc/2016/proposals/result-aggregation-server-garg-prerit.md

 * Setting up the **Database**.
 As mentioned in the description of the idea, [SQLite](https://www.sqlite.org/) is preferred, but it suffers some problems in case 40-50 people send the data simultaneously.
 After going through the comparison given [here](https://www.digitalocean.com/community/tutorials/sqlite-vs-mysql-vs-postgresql-a-comparison-of-relational-database-management-systems), I would personally prefer [MySQL](https://www.mysql.com/) or [PostgreSQL](http://www.postgresql.org/) in this project.
 But that can be decided later as per the discussion with mentors.

 * Modelling the information collected at the client end.
-There shall be Tables in the database for successful installs, failed installs, and diagnose information.
+There shall be Tables in the database for user_system_info, successful installs and failed installs.
 All shall be reference with a **unique id**, which will be used as **foreign key** in all the tables, to identify a particular user associated with that entry in the DB.
 Models shall be defined as follows:
 ```
 from app import db
 class Successful(db.Model):